2016 shooting of Dallas police officers: Aftermath

 DART suspended service in downtown Dallas after the shooting, but resumed the next morning with the exception of West End station.
 The Federal Aviation Administration issued a temporary flight restriction of civilian aircraft for the immediate vicinity in which the shooting occurred, allowing only police aircraft in the airspace.

 El Centro College canceled all classes on July 8.
 Police barricaded the perimeter and began canvassing the crime scene.
 The explosion that killed Johnson also destroyed the school's servers, further delaying reopening.
 The school partially reopened on July 20, with staff returning that day and students on the following day.
 Buildings A, B, and C remained closed pending the FBI investigation.
 A "Reflect and Renew" ceremony dedicated to demonstrating citywide efforts to unify Dallas was held at the college on July 27.
 Students and staff, along with city and community officials, were in attendance.

 Chief Brown said that police efforts to identify the gunman were made more difficult by the presence of up to thirty civilians openly carrying rifles during the protest, which is legal in Texas.
 Brown said, "We're trying as best we can as a law enforcement community to make it work so that citizens can express their Second Amendment rights.
 But it's increasingly challenging when people have AR-15s slung over their shoulder and they're in a crowd.
 We don't know who the good guy is versus the bad guy when everyone starts shooting."
 In an interview after the shooting, Dallas Mayor Mike Rawlings said that he supported changing state law to restrict the public carrying of rifles and shotguns so that the police could distinguish between suspects and civilians more easily during crises.

-Dallas Observer noted several similarities between Johnson and Mark Essex, a discharged U.S. Navy sailor and Black Panther who committed two attacks against White civilians and police officers on December 31, 1972, and January 7, 1973, in New Orleans.
+The Dallas Observer noted several similarities between Johnson and Mark Essex, a discharged U.S. Navy sailor and Black Panther who committed two attacks against White civilians and police officers on December 31, 1972, and January 7, 1973, in New Orleans.
 The attacks left nine people dead, including five police officers.

 Information regarding the shootout and standoff, such as ballistics reports, autopsies for the victims and gunman, and full transcripts of the negotiation audio, remain sealed.